contao/docs/docs/dev/reference/hooks/createDefinition.md

 sheet is imported.
 It passes the key and value, the original format definition and the data array as arguments and expects an array or `null` as return value.

+{{% notice info %}}
+Using the `createDefinition` hook has been deprecated and will no longer work in Contao 5.0.
+There is no replacement as the internal stylesheet functionality has been removed in Contao 5.0.
+{{% /notice %}}

 ## Parameters